EITP/IT-LAB/Drone Coding/Samples/Collecting data autonomously/README.md

 Tips: Remember to enter SDK mode

 ### Fly to Given Coordinate
 By knowing the ID, and the coordinates of the destination, you can program Tello to fly directly to it.
-Here we use a slightly different version of flyLine(x: Int, y: Int, z: Int, id:int). by giving the ID in the end, Tello will fly in the Mission Pad's coordinate system, insteed of flying in its own coordinates.
-Without a Mission Pad under it, Tello's current coordinate will always reset to 0 when it's hovering.
+Here we use a slightly different version of flyLine(x: Int, y: Int, z: Int, id:int). by giving the ID in the end, Tello will fly in the mission pad's coordinate system, insteed of flying in its own coordinates.
+Without a mission pad under it, Tello's current coordinate will always reset to 0 when it's hovering.

 Tips: Fly a straight line to point (x:30, y:0, z:100, id:Int).
-Remember to use the ID of the Mission Pad.
+Remember to use the ID of the mission pad.